Kalzak/evm20/README.md

 ## About

 An ERC20 contract written in evm bytecode using the [Huff](https://huff.sh/) language.
 It supports two function dispatchers which are explained in the following section.
-I tried to write the most optimial code, but it's not perfect and I know there are some areas which can be improved.
+I tried to write the most optimal code, but it's not perfect and I know there are some areas which can be improved.
 This was just done over one weekend so the test suite isn't comprehensive and I don't recommend using it for any mainnet project in this current state.

 ## Dispatcher